CaAlden/film/content/about.md

 ---
 title: "About"
 date: 2022-08-21:08:30+09:00
+description: A quick burb about why I made this blog
 ---
 This is a blog that I've wanted to start for a long time!
 I create it with two goals in mind.